Seven Useful Questions in Density Functional Theory

+Beyond intellectual curiosity, exact properties such as these are used to motivate and check the validity of approximations.
+More practically, the relationship between the HF and KS kinetic energy is immediately relevant to HF-DFT, where HF densities are used as inputs to density functionals \cite{GJPF92,SVSB22}.
+In order to properly use the HF density as input, the KS orbitals yielding the HF density should be used.
+Computing the KS inversion \cite{NMPS21,NSSB21,GarrigueKSInv2021,GarrigueKSInv2022,shi2022n2v} for the orbitals is generally difficult, so usually the HF orbitals are used in place of the KS orbitals.
+Understanding the difference between $T\HF[v]$ and the $T\s[n\HF_{v}]$ becomes crucial.
+In general it appears that the difference between the two kinetic energies is small, but accuracy is ultimately limited by the KS inversion scheme.
+A proof that $T\c\HF[v] >0$ (if it is true) would have immediate implications about the relationship between $T\HF[v]$ and $T\s[n_{v}]$ in general.

-An important question that people running DFT calculations or developers of new DFT approximations often raise is ``How good is my approximate density?''
+\sec{What makes a density accurate?} An important question that people running DFT calculations or developers of new DFT approximations often raise is ``How good is my approximate density?''
 It would seem to be a natural question, given the name of the theory.
 However, we will argue that there are at least as many answers as there are askers, because the question is ill-defined without a careful choice of metric, upon which few could agree.